 If you want a happy team and customer satisfaction, then you need to develop a habit of good risk management.
-What this will mean is getting into the habit of analysing your business for its weaknesses in order to improve not only the systems but the culture too.
-Adopt this idea of self-analysis and will see better results long-term.
+What this will mean is getting into the habit of analyzing your business for its weaknesses in order to improve not only the systems but the culture too; adopt this idea of self-analysis and you will see better results long-term.

 Fostering a good company culture will see the reduction of risk within the day-to-day operations of the business.
-Rather than a reactive system where the team merely complies with safety rules, if they are suitably trained, they then become self-aware, realising the importance and benefits of safe behaviour in the workplace and acting accordingly.
+Rather than a reactive system where the team merely complies with safety rules, if they are suitably trained, they then become self-aware, realizing the importance and benefits of safe behavior in the workplace and acting accordingly.

 Keeping ahead of industry trends

 Your operations management should include paying close attention to the changing needs of your customers.
 If you wish to deliver a service which is consistent and sustainable in the long-term, then one of the key habits you need to adopt is to foresee and keep ahead of industry trends.